mustafagumustas/mustafagumustas.github.io/README.md

-this is my personal web pages repo, there will be stuff about that i try to make a web page for the first time
+Hi, my name is Mustafa and I study Astronomy at Istanbul University.
+In my free time I learned coding and fundementals of programming by myself.
+This web site is gonna be my portfolio about my projets

+#Data Science